By Your Side Throughout The Divorce Process

 My goal in every divorce case is to try to minimize emotional stress and damage to family relationships as I help each client transition to the next chapter of their life.
 This can only be accomplished by being responsive and accessible to my clients in their time of need.
 I am always transparent in explaining my actions and the reasons behind the legal advice I give.

 North Carolina divorce law is very nuanced and complex.
 Therefore, it is extremely important that you consult with an attorney to thoroughly explain all your options and to help you explore the best legal strategy for your unique matter.
-I encourage website visitors to reach out to me with questions on the types of divorce outlined below.
+I encourage website visitors to reach out to my law firm, The Law Office of Katlyn A. Reh, PLLC, with questions on the types of divorce outlined below.

 Types Of Divorce In North Carolina